 German postcard by Modern Times.
 Photo: Interfoto.
 Caption: Alles schlampen, ausser mama (All bitches, except mama).

 When Heintje was 16, the inevitable happened: his voice changed.
-His last hit in the Netherlands was 'Meine Liebe für dich' (My love for you) (1972).
+His last hit in the Netherlands was 'Meine Liebe für dich' (My Love for You) (1972).

-In 1975, he made two LPs with songs in Afrikaans, which were quite successful in South-Africa.
-His performances in the state of apartheid lead to some criticism in his home country though.
+He continued to be quite popular in Germany, but couldn’t lay off his image as a former child star.
+In 1975, he made two LPs with songs in Afrikaans, which were quite successful in South Africa.
+His performances in the state of apartheid led to some criticism in his home country though.

 As a young adult, he tried to make a come-back in the Netherlands with the song 'Und das alles nur weil wir uns lieben' (And that's just because we love each other) (1978), but it only became a modest success.
-He also tried several come-backs in the German speaking regions, and in 1995 he even recorded a techno version of his first hit 'Mama'.
+He also tried several come-backs in the German-speaking regions, and in 1995 he even recorded a techno version of his first hit 'Mama'.

 German promotion card by Philips.